Mertil Melin: Career

-He graduated from the Military Academy Karlberg in 1968 and was commissioned as an officer with the rank of second lieutenant the same year.
+Melin graduated from the Military Academy Karlberg in 1968 and was commissioned as an officer with the rank of second lieutenant the same year.
 Melin served in Norrland Dragoons (K 4) in Umeå from 1968 to 1979.
 Melin attended the Infantry and Cavalry Officer School from 1970 to 1971 and was promoted to captain in 1972.
 He completed Ranger School at Fort Benning in Georgia in 1977, the first Swedish officer to do that.
 After that he did the Higher Staff Course at the Military Academy Karlberg from 1977 to 1979.
 Melin was a major in the Defence Staff in 1979 and the General Staff Corps in 1981 and was section head at Gotland Military Command from 1982 to 1987.
 He was also adjutant of His Majesty the King from 1980 to 1988.

 Melin was appointed lieutenant colonel in 1984 and was the battalion commander at Norrland Dragoon Regiment (K 4) from 1987 to 1989.
 He was promoted to colonel and appointed commander of Norrland Dragoon Regiment (K 4) 1 July 1989.
 At the age of 43, he was Sweden's youngest colonel and regimental commander.
 On 4 June 1992, Melin was promoted to senior colonel, and assumed the position as head of operation at the Northern Military District (Milo N) in Boden, serving until 1995.
 Melin was promoted to major general and was deputy Chief of Army Command at Swedish Armed Forces Headquarters from 1995 to 1996.
 On 1 April 1996, Melin was promoted to lieutenant general and was appointed Chief of Army Command.
-He was after that military commander of the Northern Military District from 1998 to 2000 and the Sweden's member of the European Union Military Committee and the NATO military committee for partner countries.
+He was after that military commander of the Northern Military District from 1998 to 2000 and the Sweden's member of the European Union Military Committee and the NATO military committee for partner countries based at Sweden's permanent representation to the EU in Brussels.
+The military committee was started during Sweden's EU presidency in 2001, and Melin served for a short time as the Chairman of the European Union Military Committee.

-He was the Crown Equerry of the Royal Court of Sweden from 2003 to 2015.
+Melin served as Crown Equerry of the Royal Court of Sweden from 1 April 2003 to 2015.

-Membership

-Melin is a member of the Royal Swedish Academy of War Sciences since 1995 and a board member of the Association for the Mounted Guard (Föreningen för den Beridna Högvakten).
-He is also an honorary member of the Cavalry and Ranger Officers Association (Kavalleri- och Jägarbefälsföreningen).